 "And let me tell you, it worked."
 Lorelai smirks.

-Lorelai stops walking and gives her daughters both a serious look.
+Lorelai stops walking and looks serious at her girls.
 "Rory, you like him.
 Lauren, you like him.
 But I don't have to like him."

 "Can I at least call him Tess for awhile?"

 "Why is it so important to you that I like him?
-I know why Lauren wants me to, but why you?"
+I understand why Lauren wants me to, but why you?"

-"Well..."
-Lorelai smirks because she could tell that her daughter likes him even thought she knew she would never admit it because of Dean.
+"Well-" Rory thinks.
 "I just think that he's Luke's nephew, and we like Luke, and we eat at Luke's everyday, we see Jess when we eat there everyday, and that it just might make things nicer if you liked him."
-Rory explains.

 Lorelai nods.
 "And that's the only reason?
 It's all about Luke and the diner?"